<< Click to Display Table of Contents >>

 For various reasons you may need to reinstall ACCOUNTS on a computer, when you have previously been using it on another computer, but that other computer is no longer available.
 Most commonly that would be if your computer died and was replaced or had its hard disk repaired or replaced.

-Note: The steps are much simpler for the Web Network Version than for any other version - see Move the Web Network Version for details.
+Note: The steps are much simpler for the OnDemand Version than for any other version - see Move the OnDemand Version for details.

 More steps are usually needed if the old computer running ACCOUNTS is still available.
 See Move the Program from One Computer to Another for instructions in that case.